cdelorme/system-setup/docs/linux/misc/mdadm.md

 A software raid solution available on linux.
 I will cover installation, and some tips on managing software raid configurations.

+_While I may still use mdadm, I have been using btrfs for handling all disk management tasks, and so this document may not be kept up to date._

 ## installation